omatamix/session-lock/README.md

 $options = [
     'session_encrypt' => \true,
-    'session_fingerprint_hash' => YourHaliteEncryptionKey,
+    'session_encrypt_key' => KeyFactory::generateEncryptionKey(), // Don't generate a new encryption key on every request.
 ];

 ```

-Confused on how to generate an encryption key? https://github.com/paragonie/halite
+Confused on how to generate an encryption key? <https://github.com/paragonie/halite>

 ### Session Handlers